limi-projects/Tech_No_Babble/docs/computing/languages/python/sqlite.md

 # SQLite
 SQLite allows for serverless manipulation of SQL databases.
-It is a lightweight database engine, written in C.
-This makes it well suited for isolated, embedeed applications.
 It can be imported as a module within Python as ```sqlite3```.

 ## Database Creation and Connection